-In my ‘Lost on the Way to Zennor’ sketchbook I had made a page of quotations, matched with some of my gouache doodles.
-This identified three main text possibilities:
+In my ‘Lost on the Way to Zennor’ sketchbook I had made a page of ‘Blue’ quotations from Solnit, matched with a collage of some of my ink and gouache doodles.

 Blue of Distance and Depth: The world is blue at its edges and in its depths.
 This blue is the light that gets lost.
 Light at the blue end of the spectrum does not travel the whole distance from the sun to us.
 It disperses among the molecules of the air, it scatters in water.
 Water is colourless, shallow water appears to be the color of whatever lies underneath it, but deep water is full of this scattered light, the purer the water the deeper the blue.
 The sky is blue for the same reason, but the blue at the horizon, the blue of land that seems to be dissolving into the sky, is a deeper, dreamier, melancholy blue, the blue at the farthest reaches of places where you see for miles, the blue of distance.
 This light that does not touch us, does not travel the whole distance, the light that gets lost, gives us the beauty of the world, so much of which is in the colour blue. ( Solnit A Field Guide to Getting Lost p29)

 - I selected the cyanotype that I considered the most evocative of ‘beautiful blue light’ as my base image, edited it slightly to give fewer glass circles and put the full text in the gap so that it was legible.

 - I then cropped the image to square in different ways and overlaid a much shorter version of ‘Blue is the light that gets lost’.
 Of these I like the darker more dramatic image with its glistening light and the text that gets lost.